Hall Writers’ Forum

 The Hall Writers’ Forum is an online community that was launched in 2013 with a view to fostering creative writing, dialogue, and collaboration amongst the students, staff and alumni of St Edmund Hall.

-What kind of writing does the Forum encourage?
+What kind of writing do we encourage?

-What activity happens on the Forum?
+What happens on the Forum?

 - The various discussion threads on the Forum are also popular; these range from cybersexism to poetry’s role in witnessing history.